johnkerl/pgpg/README.md

 As of February 2026 I'm picking this back up again, making significant use of Cursor.

+## Sample apps

+You might take a look at [pgpg-experiments](https://github.com/johnkerl/pgpg-experiments) which is intended as an evolving template for ways to use PGPG.

 ## Goals

 * Implement a few basic algorithms.